 The story also highlights how the society is quick to judge on a person, without even asking the cause, or understanding the reason behind their actions.
 Mr. Cheong was quick to refer to Yeong-hye’s decision as ridiculous.
 In the same way, relatives to Yeong-hye were also adamant in believing that it was her that was wrong and not them.
 In one instance, the relatives tried to pin her down in an attempt to force her to eat meat.
 Yeong-hye put up a fight to ensure she did not consume any meat.
 This resulted in her father leading to violence by slapping her twice.
 Similar situations can be seen for activists and revolutionists that have tried to break the norm and ended up facing a ruthless response from society (Pearce 19).

 The author uses the vegetarian story to help us understand the process of defiance and breaking off conventional rules.
 Through her habit of changing her desires and expectations of other people around her, the author takes us to a close look at how others perceive a non-conventional person, and in contrast, highlights to us how real intention, which other misconceive.
 Refusing to continue to live as the society expects her to live, and as a wife, whose primary purpose of existence is to cook for her husband and fulfill her matrimonial duties, her behavior raises concern to all her family members.
 The second and the third part of the story highlights how the brother-in-law's desires to fulfill his passions are against the cultural norms and values (Pearce 19).
 Both Yeong-hye and the brother-in-law are misunderstood by society to the extent they get admitted to a psychiatric hospital.

+Taha,

+You bring up some interesting claims about the connection between the narration in each part of the novel and the breaking of social conventions.
+Your paper would be more focused if you state this at the outset as your thesis.
+Remember your thesis should in some way answer the question posed by the essay prompt and right now I’m a little unclear as to how it does.
+Consider the following for future writing:

+1. Textual support: You need quotes from the text to support your claims and right now you have very few.
+Go back to the text to find quotes you can use to make your argument stronger.

+2. Stay focused on your key terms: Keep coming back to the key terms of your thesis as you analyze your examples.
+This helps advance your argument and keep your paper focused.

+3. Organization: You can combine some of your paragraphs to make a more focused and better organized essay.

+Best,

+Christina

+Grade: C

 Work Cited